500+ quant interview questions for Jane Street, Citadel, Two Sigma, DE Shaw, and other top quantitative finance firms.

 Topics: options, numerical-methods, black-scholes, volatility

 Implied volatility is a fundamental metric in quantitative finance that reflects the market's consensus on the future volatility of an underlying asset.
 Because the Black-Scholes formula is not analytically invertible with respect to volatility, numerical root-finding algorithms such as the Newton-Raphson method are required to extract this value from observed option prices.
+Task Implement a function solution that calculates the implied volatility for a list of European options using the Newton

-Practice this hard researcher interview question on MyntBit - the LeetCode for quants with 200+ quant interview questions for Jane Street, Citadel, Two Sigma, and other top quantitative finance firms.
+Practice this hard researcher interview question on MyntBit - the all-in-one quant learning platform with 500+ quant interview questions for Jane Street, Citadel, Two Sigma, and other top quantitative finance firms.